What is risk management?

 Go through each area of risk you have identified and determine why it is risky.
 You should also consider who it is risky for (just the participant, spectators, people walking by, etc.).
 How much control do you have over the risk that could occur?
 For example, an outdoor event could have severe weather.
 You cannot control the weather, but you can control having a back-up indoor space or a second date in case of weather.
 Some types of risk to consider are: physical, mental/emotional, reputational, financial, and facilities.

 What options do you have to mitigate the risks you have identified?
 Can you remove the risk completely?
 If not, how much can you reduce the risk?
 Could you modify the risky activity to minimize or eliminate risk?
 Create a risk management plan to address all of the risks and potential risks you have come up with.
 You might also consider having a liability waiver for members and/or participants depending on how much risk is still involved.
 Liability waivers do not cover negligence, so you will need a plan to back it up.
 You also need to consider who is responsible for what parts of the plan and whether or not they need any training in order to successfully fulfill their role.
 It is also beneficial to have a plan in case something still goes wrong.
 For example, having a first aid kit in case of minor injuries or calling for help (9-1-1 or campus EMS for example) for more severe injuries.
-You also need to make sure your event is in compliance with Michigan Tech’s Student Code of Community Conduct and all of Student Leadership and Involvement’s Policies and Procedures for RSOs, as well as State, Local, and Federal Laws.
+You also need to make sure your event is in compliance with Michigan Tech’s Student Code of Conduct, Board of Trustees Policy, Student Leadership and Involvements Policies and Procedures, as well as local, state, and federal laws.
 There is also the option to transfer the risk.
 An example of this would be hiring a company to run your bubble soccer event instead of running it yourself.
 Once you have created your plan, make sure you review it and are willing to accept any risk that is left.

 Put your plan into action.
 Now that everyone knows what the plan is and has received proper training (if needed), you are ready to run your event.
 It is important to document what is going well, what is not going well, and if there is anything you did not think of that you should in the future.
 Document in a way that you or your organization can look back after the event and make some assessments.